imazen/reunion/readme.md

 **Automatic reconciliation** &mdash; never lose a transaction (or confidence in your data).
 Balances are perpetually checked against intermediate transactions.

-**Reunion :heart: Git** &mdash; DIFF ALL THE THINGS
+**Reunion :heart: Git** &mdash; DIFF ALL THE THINGS.
+Know when anything changes and why

 **Eliminate audit anxiety** &mdash; access deduction reports with evidence already attached.

 All work is described in the form of input files, rules, and deltas.
-Re-calculate everything in udner a second.
+Re-calculate everything in under a second.

 Evolve your system as your accounting knowledge improves.